Trauma Therapy · Toronto, ON

 Trauma doesn't always look dramatic.
 Sometimes it's quiet — a constant hum of anxiety, a sense of disconnection, a feeling that you're never quite safe.
 If any of these resonate, you're not imagining it.

-• Certain sounds, smells, or places trigger intense emotional reactions you can’t explain
+Certain sounds, smells, or places trigger intense reactions you can't explain.

-• You avoid certain memories, places, or conversations because they feel overwhelming
+You avoid memories, places, or conversations because they feel overwhelming.

-• You carry a deep sense of shame, guilt, or “something is wrong with me” that you can’t shake
+You carry a deep sense of shame, guilt, or "something is wrong with me."

-• You find yourself in relationship patterns that keep repeating no matter what you do
+You find yourself in relationship patterns that keep repeating.

-• You feel like you’re constantly in survival mode — exhausted but unable to rest
+You feel constantly in survival mode — exhausted but unable to rest.

-• You feel disconnected from your body, or you carry chronic tension or pain that doctors can’t fully explain
+You feel disconnected from your body, or carry chronic tension or pain.

-• You struggle with emotional intimacy — wanting closeness but pulling away when it gets too real
+You struggle with intimacy — wanting closeness but pulling away.

 These aren't character flaws.
 They're signs that your nervous system is still responding to something that happened — and with the right support, those responses can change.